 6. Disney Plus

 The price for Disney Plus on its own is $6.99 a month, or $69.99 for an annual subscription.
-You might also be able to get it free.
-While it’s only available currently in the US and a few other countries, it will expand to parts of Europe and India in late March.
+There used to be a seven-day free trial but it was recently discontinued.
+However, you might also be able to get it free.
+It’s currently available currently in the US, India, Japan, and a number of European countries, and will expand to even more European territories in September.

 7. Acorn TV